h4writer/droneshowcreator/docs/discription_tools_from_the_start_page.rst

  4.1.6.1 Drones

-  Shows the number of drones used within the selected clip or scene.
+  Displays the number of drones used within the selected clip or scene.
+This is only an informative value that cannot be adjusted numerically.
+You can only adjust the drone number via "edit actions".

  4.1.6.2 Start